zhaozhiming/react-native-android-backer/README.md

 ## What

 `React Native Android Backer` is a solution for React Native Android back button.
-It combines `react-navigation` API to provide powerful functionality, features as follow:
+It combines the [react-navigation](https://reactnavigation.org/) API to provide powerful functionality.
+The features as follow:

-* double click back button to exit app
+* Double click back button to exit app
-* make back button disabled
+* Make back button disabled
-* click back button to navigate page
+* Click back button to navigate page
-* click back button to close modal
+* Click back button to close modal

 ## Install